tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 Got a burrito at Mo Burrito.
 Ate 3/4s and saved the rest for dinner.

-We returned to the trail head after a detour along Hwy 285 because Roo took a wrong turn.
+We returned to the trail head after a detour along Hwy 285 because my sister took a wrong turn.
 Replaced the front brake pads at which time I found that one of the old pads was down to bare metal.
 Then I stocked up on food and went on my way.
 But I forgot to grab a 8mm hex wrench from my supply box.

 I wanted to get over the hump on Segment 15 today, but I gave up 2 miles from the top at 18:00.
 I did not think that I could get over